krisrosengreen/bachelorproject/README.md

 # Bachelor's Project
 Simulation of topological nodal lines in silicon using Python and Quantum Espresso

+# Requirements

+To use this software you must first install [Quantum Espresso](https://www.quantum-espresso.org/).

 # How it works

 Create band structure with given k-points